paytonshafer/Online-Chat-Room-App/README.md

 # Chat Room Application

 ## Overview
 This is a chat room application built using React.js, Node.js, Express, and Socket.io.
-It allows users to join chat rooms, send messages, view the list of connected users, and other commands the use can see with the `/help` command or below.
+It allows users to join chat rooms, send messages, view the list of connected users, and other commands the user can see with the `/help` command or below.
 The application supports basic commands to enhance the chat experience.

 ## Features
 - Join chat rooms with unique usernames.